 How many times do you have to visit a website in your daily work?
-Do you ever have to go compile pricing information from competitors?
-Or maybe you must visit your own site to ensure pages with critical information are up and running.
+Do you spend a lot of time compiling pricing information from competitors?
+Or maybe you monitor your company's website to ensure pages with critical information are up and running.
 These tasks seem simple, but they can add up over time and eat up a big chunk of your workday.
-But with website automation, you can easily set up a bot to handle any of your browser actions, including Google Chrome automation.
+But with website automation, you can easily set up a software robot to handle any of your browser actions, including Google Chrome automation.

 How to Automate Chrome

-1. Download and install a free trial of Automate.
+1. Download a free trial of Automate, our robotic process automation software (RPA).

-2. Click on New Recording from the Automate Task Builder to launch the Automate Recorder.
+2. Open the Automate Task Builder and click on New Recording to launch the Automate Recorder.

 3. From the Automate Recorder, click the Web icon.